Life and Death in the KGB, with The Rest is Classified’s Gordon Corera

 Past is Prologue

 Music evolves.
 Musical language has been evolving over time, from simple and harmonic to more complicated and dissonant.
 Somewhere along the line some of the audience got lost.
-Art Collective UNTITLED EXPERIMENT invite performers Katarzyna Kowalik and Ioana Petcu-Colan to put together a programme relating two different musical languages from two different eras.
+Untitled Experiment asked two musicians, Katarzyna Kowalik and Ioana Petcu-Colan, to put together a program to relate two different musical languages from two different times.
 They have […]

 How To Make The World Add Up, with Tim Harford